 According to the Securities and Exchange Commission (SEC), “these fees are deducted from a mutual fund to compensate securities professionals for sales efforts and services provided to the fund’s investors.”

-The original motive of sharing these costs was to increase the popularity of the mutual funds by lowering the expenses of mutual fund houses, but in today’s world, where they have infiltrated almost every portfolio, charging this fee is a bit controversial.
+The original motive for sharing these costs was to increase the popularity of the mutual funds by lowering the expenses of mutual fund houses, but in today’s world, where they have infiltrated almost every portfolio, charging this fee is a bit controversial.

 ETFs are far less expensive than mutual funds because they do not charge 12b-1 fees, thus, they have a lower expense ratio.

-The bottom line is that ETFs are significantly cheaper than other such investment vehicles due to their operation and structure.
+ETFs are significantly cheaper than other such investment vehicles due to their operation and structure.

 ETFs are intrinsically more cost-effective than mutual funds since they trade on exchanges like stocks, eliminating many operational fees of running a mutual fund.